lmondada/dphil-thesis/content/02_quantum/02_basics.md

 where these diagrams should be read as operations to be executed from left to right.
-This is nothing but the mathematical trick of multiplying the left-hand side with the identity operation expressed as $B^{-1} \cdot B$.
+This is nothing but the mathematical trick of multiplying the left-hand side with the identity operation expressed as $B \circ B^{-1}$[^matmul].

-Now, of course, this rewrite is only sensible if the operation $A \circ B^{-1}$ is reasonably cheap to perform[^matmul].
+Now, of course, this rewrite is only sensible if the operation $B^{-1} \circ A$ is reasonably cheap to perform.
 There are plenty of instances where this is indeed the case.
 Morally, the quantum compiler always has the freedom to execute any quantum operation---at the risk of producing very inefficient code---given that reversibility always guarantees that the operation can be reversed and the competition undone whenever necessary.

 [^matmul]:
-    The $\circ$ is maths for denoting the composition of functions, so unlike the left-to-right diagram, it must be read from right to left.
-Is your head spinning yet?
+    The $\circ$ denotes the composition of functions, so unlike the left-to-right diagram, it must be read from right to left.

-No-cloning is also a very useful guarantee that the compiler can use.
+Finally, no-cloning is a very useful guarantee that the compiler can use to simplify reasoning about computations[^noalias].
 In
 {{% reflink "chap:matching" %}} we will see that it dramatically simplifies pattern matching, which helps identify all possible optimisations quickly.
 More generally, no-cloning restricts the set of programs that the compiler must consider, resulting in elegant graph transformation semantics---a topic we explore in {{% reflink "chap:compiler" %}}.

+[^noalias]:
+    In particular, no-cloning resolves the problem of [aliasing](https://blog.regehr.org/archives/1307) once and for all!

 ### The quantum circuit representation